gitbhaveshsharma/eduro/FOLLOW_SYSTEM_SUMMARY.md

 - **Zero dependencies** on external libraries
 - **Backward compatibility** with existing code

-You can now use this system immediately for user following functionality in your Eduro platform!
+You can now use this system immediately for user following functionality in your Tutrsy platform!